ivan100sic/competelib-atom/README.md

 - Use `ctrl+alt+k` to compile `.cpp` files in "Debug" mode
 - Use `ctrl+alt+o` to compile `.cpp` files in "Optimized" mode

 To run the compiled executable, open a terminal (Ubuntu window on Windows), change the current directory to the one containing `xyz.cpp` file, and run it by typing `./xyz`.
 In WSL, Windows directories are mapped as follows: `D:\Prog\cpp\` becomes `/mnt/d/Prog/cpp`.
-Note that on Linux, paths are name sensitive.
+Note that on Linux, paths are case sensitive.

 **A feature to run your compiled executable from Atom is planned.**